Sleep deprivation can be a challenging thing to deal with at any stage of your life, but if you’re a new parent, it’s part of the deal.

 Explore, for options that are hypoallergenic and use climate-adaptive technology to help regulate your body temperature through the night.
 The best sleep possible, for both mother and baby.

-If you’re convinced you already have the best mattress for your rest, there are other accessories that can be especially useful to new parents who are facing trouble sleeping.
+If you’re convinced you already have the best mattress for your rest, there are other bedroom accessories that can be especially useful to new parents who are facing trouble sleeping.

 An adjustable bed frame can be especially handy when it comes to propping yourself up when it’s time for a feed, or elevating the foot of your bed to release pressure in your back.